 Despite being well travelled in Thailand this was our first visit to Phuket.
 The reason?
 We can’t afford it.
 A visit to Phuket must be done in luxury.
-Fancy resort, secluded beach and away from the ugliness of mass tourism.
-For this reason Phuket is not a backpacker or budget travel destination.
+The fancy resort, secluded beach and away from the ugliness of mass tourism.
+For this reason, Phuket is not a backpacker or budget travel destination.
 You can try but expect disappointment.
 On this visit we are here by mere fluke; many thanks to Asia Eater Magazine.
-Five star luxury, pool villa, beach front resort and private chef lunch.
+Five-star luxury, pool villa, beachfront resort and private chef lunch.
 We stay at the luxury design hideaway of Sala Phuket Resort.
 As modelled by Fanfan the photogenic half of Live Less Ordinary.
 Note while Phuket is an island of luxury travel it is also an island of affordable luxury.
 Perfect for frugal pampering.

 Private Pool Villa

 Our previous pool villa experience (Ubud Bali) had let us down a little.
 Cold pool, inching into water, tiptoeing lengths, teeth chattering “its cold, its cold, its cold”.
 Far from romantic.
 Anyway the pool at Sala Phuket is set at the perfect temperature and runs the entire length of the villa.
 Ideal for lazing, all day, doing nothing.
 While tempted to smash cocktails from the resort’s Tiki bar menu we instead stay civilized sipping red wine and nibbling complimentary longons in privacy.
 Hang the ‘Do Not Disturb’ sign and feel free to walk around butt naked.
 No one will know the difference.
 Again a first for us as with past pool villa experiences we feel constantly wary of neighbours potentially peeking through branches or over low rising walls.
 The freedom to privacy is highlighted at Sala Phuket by their sexy outdoor bathrooms.